-During your free initial consultation via email or telephone, we can determine which type of fee structure is best suited to your situation and estimate your total legal costs.
+During your free initial consultation via email or telephone, we can determine which type of fee structure is best suited to your situation and estimate your total legal costs (no legal advice is provided or legal work commenced during such consultations).
 In-person initial consultations at which legal advice is provided require a non-refundable pre-payment of one hour's fee and the execution of a retainer agreement.
 If we mutually agree to additional legal work thereafter, half of this sum may be applicable toward certain flat fees within 30 days following the date of the meeting; please inquire for details.
 No legal advice is provided to non-clients; thus legal advice is not provided during free initial telephone or email consultations; instead, these are aimed at getting to know each other, determining whether a good fit for the legal tasks at hand exists (and if not, if a referral to another attorney or law firm can be made), and discussing timelines and fees.
 In-office consultations are not scheduled until payment and the signed retainer agreement have been received.

 Unless otherwise agreed, payment for flat fee legal services is due in advance of commencement of work.
 Likewise, hourly rate services usually require an advance retainer fee as a security deposit.
 My hourly rate may be negotiable in some rare circumstances, typically involving a present commitment to a high volume of legal work (as opposed to the possibility or promise of potential future additional engagements) or non-profit charities; however my fees already represent a discount in comparison to larger law firms offering comparable services.
 Hourly rates are subject to change without notice to non-clients.
 In general, business-related legal fees are tax deductible expenses and personal business expenses are not; consult your tax advisor for specifics on your situation.